qiyichain/peculiar/README.md

 - Average block interval: 3s

 ## Consensus Mechanism
-`HPoS` consensus mechanism: it has the characteristics of low transaction cost, low transaction delay, and high transaction concurrency.
+`PoSA` consensus mechanism: it has the characteristics of low transaction cost, low transaction delay, and high transaction concurrency.

 The maximum number of validators supported is 21.